 5. Court position

-Any person arriving in the Bailiwick from anywhere in the world will be required to provide information and satisfactory proof of his or her identity to any customs officer, police officer or other authorised person who requests the information.
-(That been said there are now travel restrictions between some of the smaller islands).
+Currently, any person arriving in the Bailiwick from anywhere in the world will be required to provide information and satisfactory proof of his or her identity to any customs officer, police officer or other authorised person who requests the information.
 This information is required in order to enable the Medical Officer of Health to contact that person without delay during the 14-day period of self-isolation.

 Businesses need to enact their business continuity plans where appropriate and be ready to change their working practices and implement, for example, home working.